rwucrkne/code-samples/README.md

 `credit`: Checks credit card validity and returns card issuer if valid.

+`dna`: Identifies a person based on their DNA.

+`filter`: Applies filters to BMP files.

+`finance`: A website via which users can “buy” and “sell” stocks.

 `readability`: Calculates the approximate grade level needed to comprehend some text.

-`runoff`: Simulates a runoff (ranked-choice) election.

-`filter`: Applies filters to BMP files.

 `recover`: Recovers JPEGs from a forensic image.

 `reverse`: Reverses a WAV file.

+`runoff`: Simulates a runoff (ranked-choice) election.

 `speller`: Spell-checks a file using a hash table.

-`dna`: Identifies a person based on their DNA.

-`finance`: Implement a website via which users can “buy” and “sell” stocks.